Quantum Vacuum energy as the origin of Gravity: A reinterpretation of the entropy of de Sitter space and black holes

-The Vacuum $|0\rangle$ itself has zero entropy since it is a single state.\footnote{ The bulk entropy is zero as can be seen from the relation $\CS = \beta^2 \d_\beta \CF = \beta ( \rho + p) = 0$ if $\rho = \rhovac = -p$, where $\beta = 1/k_B T$, and $\CS$ and $\CF$ are the entropy and free energy densities.} However the geometry does have a horizon $\R$, and a non-zero entropy should be associated with it.
-Following Bekenstein's original reasoning based on the Shannon entropy $-\sum_ i p_i \log p_i$ in information theory, the entropy $S$ is equated to the number of ``bits" $N_{\rm bits}$ of information on the horizon: \beq S= k_B N_{\rm bits} . \eeq The Gibbons-Hawking entropy was thus proposed to be \beq S_{GH} \equiv \frac{k_B}{4} \frac{A}{\ell_p^2} = k_B \( \frac{\pi c^3}{\hbar} \) \frac{\Rinfinity2}{G_N}. \eeq where $A = 4 \pi \Rinfinity2$.
+The Vacuum $|0\rangle$ itself has zero entropy since it is a single state.\footnote{ The bulk entropy is zero as can be seen from the relation $\CS = \beta^2 \d_\beta \CF = \beta ( \rho + p) = 0$ if $\rho = \rhovac = -p$, where $\beta = 1/k_B T$, and $\CS$ and $\CF$ are the entropy and free energy densities.} However the spacetime geometry does have a horizon $\R$, and a non-zero entropy should be associated with it.
+Following Bekenstein's original reasoning based on the Shannon entropy $-\sum_ i p_i \log p_i$ in information theory, let us equate the entropy $S$ to the number of ``bits" $N_{\rm bits}$ of information on the horizon: \beq S/k_B \sim N_{\rm bits} . \eeq The Gibbons-Hawking entropy $S_{GH}$ was proposed to be \beq S_{GH} \equiv \frac{k_B}{4} \frac{A}{\ell_p^2} = k_B \( \frac{\pi c^3}{\hbar} \) \frac{\Rinfinity2}{G_N}. \eeq where $A = 4 \pi \Rinfinity2$.
 Here each bit is commonly interpreted as a pixelation of the area $A$ into quantized units of area $4 \ell_p^2$, suggesting that spacetime itself is somehow quantized into these minimal area units at the horizon.
+The overall factor of $1/4$ is the hardest to explain in the above formula.
 Such a quantization of spacetime itself remains a somewhat vague notion, and difficult to make sense of mathematically.
+A more appealing interpretation would correspond to quantized {\it energies} rather quantized spacetime.